Employee Engagement in the New Normalverse

 Your managers are responsible for many of the factors that impact engagement, including setting clear expectations and providing feedback.

 In fact, research shows employees who receive daily feedback from their manager are three times more likely to be engaged than those who only receive feedback once a year.

-That’s why equipping your managers to become better coaches is one of the most important things you can to improve employee engagement.
+That’s why equipping managers to become better coaches is one of the most important things you can do to improve employee engagement.
 The truth is that even your best employees aren’t always prepared to be strong managers.
 They need training, support and feedback just as much as your employees do.

 According to Gallup, the ultimate goal of employee engagement is the growth and development of the individual.
 That’s worth repeating.
 While employee engagement is a key factor in the success of your company, it starts with a sincere commitment to each person.

 The most successful organizations invest in professional development because they know employees who feel fulfilled at work stay three years longer on average than those who don’t.

 Younger employees crave opportunities to expand their skill sets — 51% of Millennials say they would like to learn a new skill to perform a new work function, compared with 23% of surveyed Baby Boomers who share the sentiment.